ArmineKhanan/MechaCar_Statistical_Analysis/README.md

 ### Create Visualizations for the Trip Analysis
-Summary Statistics on Suspension Coils indicates that:
+Summary Statistics on Suspension Coils indicate that:
 1. The mean values PSI among all lots are close to one another.
 2. The variance for Lot 3 is the highest.